cypher-me/bauh/README.md

 ui:
   style: null  # the current QT style set.
 A null value will map to 'Fusion', 'Breeze' or 'Oxygen' (depending on what is installed)
   table:
     max_displayed: 50  # defines the maximum number of displayed applications on the table.
+Use 0 for no limit.
   tray:  # system tray settings
     default_icon: null  # defines a path to a custom icon
     updates_icon: null  # defines a path to a custom icon indicating updates